jgrancell/bitgo/README.md

 The Helm Chart includes the option to deploy in a Highly Available configuration.
 When this is enabled, the pods will have an anti-affinity rule ensuring that they are all running on different nodes.
 Therefore, if a single Kubernetes node goes down it will not bring down the entire application.

+The application was registered to ArgoCD by deploying the chart through Terraform code found in `deploy/terraform`.